Perplexity SEO: How to Get Your Brand Cited in AI Answers

 The strong version gives Perplexity something concrete to cite.
 The weak version is the kind of generic statement the model can generate from its own training data, so it doesn’t need your page.

 Target the question formats Perplexity decomposes queries into.
 Look at People Also Ask results and related searches for your topic.
 Each of those represents a potential Perplexity sub-query, and each sub-query is a citation opportunity.
+The page on how Perplexity chooses sources covers the decomposition mechanics in more depth.

 4. Keep content fresh